UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson04/recap.rst

 ---------
 Purpose

-Itertools provides a set of memory efficient but fast tools, that can be used to provide comprehnsive looping features in pure Python.
-Examples include counting, repatition and grouping.
+Itertools provides a set of memory efficient but fast tools, that can be used to provide comprehensive looping features in pure Python.
+Examples include counting, repetition and grouping.

 Example
 -------